 "You're bound for hell."

-All I wanted to be was James Brown's Wonderbread double.
+All I wanted to be was James Brown's Wonderbread white double.
 My older brother also thought I was crazy.

 "You're never going sweat like him."